dekoza/mtgpl/comprules.rst

 716.2a
 ------
 At any point in the game, the player with priority may suggest a shortcut by describing a sequence of game choices, for all players, that may be legally taken based on the current game state and the predictable results of the sequence of choices.
 This sequence may be a non-repetitive series of choices, a loop that repeats a specified number of times, multiple loops, or nested loops, and may even cross multiple turns.
 It can't include conditional actions, where the outcome of a game event determines the next action a player takes.
 The ending point of this sequence must be a place where a player has priority, though it need not be the player proposing the shortcut.

-Example: A player controls a creature enchanted by Presence of Gond, which grants the creature the ability "|tap|: Put a 1/1 green Elf Warrior creature token onto the battlefield," and another player controls Intruder Alarm, which reads, in part, "Whenever a creature enters the battlefield, untap all creatures."
+**Example:** A player controls a creature enchanted by :mtgtip:`Presence of Gond`, which grants the creature the ability "|tap|: Put a 1/1 green Elf Warrior creature token onto the battlefield," and another player controls :mtgtip:`Intruder Alarm`, which reads, in part, "Whenever a creature enters the battlefield, untap all creatures."
 When the player has priority, he may suggest "I'll create a million tokens," indicating the sequence of activating the creature's ability, all players passing priority, letting the creature's ability resolve and put a token onto the battlefield (which causes Intruder Alarm's ability to trigger), Intruder Alarm's controller putting that triggered ability on the stack, all players passing priority, Intruder Alarm's triggered ability resolving, all players passing priority until the player proposing the shortcut has priority, and repeating that sequence 999,999 more times, ending just after the last token-creating ability resolves.

 .. _mtgcr-716-2b:

 716.2b
 ------
 Each other player, in turn order starting after the player who suggested the shortcut, may either accept the proposed sequence, or shorten it by naming a place where he or she will make a game choice that's different than what's been proposed.
 (The player doesn't need to specify at this time what the new choice will be.)
 This place becomes the new ending point of the proposed sequence.

-Example: The active player draws a card during her draw step, then says, "Go."
-The nonactive player is holding Into the Fray (an instant that says "Target creature attacks this turn if able") and says, "I'd like to cast a spell during your beginning of combat step."
+**Example:** The active player draws a card during her draw step, then says, "Go."
+The nonactive player is holding :mtgtip:`Into the Fray` (an instant that says "Target creature attacks this turn if able") and says, "I'd like to cast a spell during your beginning of combat step."
 The current proposed shortcut is that all players pass priority at all opportunities during the turn until the nonactive player has priority during the beginning of combat step.

 .. _mtgcr-716-2c: